-During the operation your surgeon will make an incision under your arm or around your nipple.
-Excess skin and tissue is removed, and sometimes liposuction is performed to remove excess fat from the breast area.
+During gynaecomastia surgery, an incision will be made under your arm or around your nipple.
+This will allow for excess skin and tissue to be removed from the area.
+In some cases, liposuction will also be performed to remove additional fat from the chest.

 Chest reduction surgery is carried out under general anaesthetic.
 The procedure usually takes approximately 90 minutes.